-In particular, contributions will sit alongside Glasgow and Clyde Valley City Deal funding to improve infrastructure within Dams to Darnley Country Park including provision of a rail halt, road realignment, a visitor centre, environmental education base and wake park which will bring new recreational opportunities to Balgray Reservoir.
+In particular, contributions will sit alongside Glasgow and Clyde Valley City Deal funding to improve infrastructure within Dams to Darnley Country Park including provision of a rail station, road realignment, a visitor facilities, Ranger base and a proposed wake park which will bring new recreational opportunities to Balgray Reservoir.

 A greenspace audit has been undertaken which assessed the quality of areas of green space within the Council area.
-This will be used to inform the emerging Local Development Plan 2 and will also be used to identify opportunities close to development sites for improved play, access, greenspace or habitat enhancement work.
+This has been used to inform the emerging Local Development Plan 2 and will also be used to identify opportunities close to development sites for improved play, access, greenspace or habitat enhancement work.